 - Numbers may not add due to rounding. - The actual and projected unfunded past service liabilities were calculated by the Authority's Actuary using a net of tax investment rate.
 The UPSL, calculated using a gross discount rate, are recorded in the Crown's financial statements.
-In estimating the future net assets, the Actuary has assumed there will be no added value from active investment management. - Investment markets have improved since the Authority's Actuary carried out the valuation. - The Board projects net assets to be \$4,576 million as at 30 June 2018 and \$4,615 million as at 30 June 2019.
+In estimating the future net assets, the Actuary has assumed there will be no added value from active investment management. - · Investment markets returns have been less than assumed by the Authority's Actuary since the valuation was undertaken at 30 June 2018. - The Board projects net assets to be \$4.2 billion as at 30 June 2019 and \$4.3 billion as at 30 June 2020.